dev-ptera/yellow-spyglass-client/README.md

 A showcase of custom vanity monKeys, for special monkeys.

 #### [Network](https://www.yellowspyglass.com/network)
-Distribution, Quorum, & Nakamoto Coefficient statistics for banano.
+Distribution, Quorum, & Nakamoto Coefficient statistics for Banano.

 #### [Representatives](https://www.yellowspyglass.com/representatives)
-The list of representatives that process transactions on the banano network.
+The list of representatives that process transactions on the Banano network.

 #### [Node](https://www.yellowspyglass.com/monitor)
 Information about the node running the Yellow Spyglass.